Late AC100 mark 2s - 1966/1967

 Serial number in the 1900s - currently in the USA

 Chassis no. 2153.
 Replaced output transformer; underchassis electronics extensively changed.
-Red Lemco capacitors in the preamp.
-Speaker cab, less its original speakers, in good overall condition - horns and wiring are still in place.
+Preamp capacitors have been renewed with WIMAs.
+The speaker cabinet, less its original speakers, in good overall condition - horns and wiring are still in place.

 Serial number 1935 - currently in Northern Ireland